blakeblackshear/frigate/docs/docs/guides/getting_started.md

       ```
 1. Shutdown by running `poweroff`

 At this point, you can install the device in a permanent location.
-The remaining steps can be performed via SSH.
+The remaining steps can be performed via SSH from another device.
+If you don't have an SSH client, you can install one of the options listed in the [Visual Studio Code documentation](https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-client).

 #### Finish setup via SSH

-1. Connect via SSH and login with your non-root user
+1. Connect via SSH and login with your non-root user created during install
-1. Setup passwordless sudo so you don't have to type your password for each sudo command
+1. Setup passwordless sudo so you don't have to type your password for each sudo command (change `blake` in the command below to your user)

    ```bash
    echo 'blake    ALL=(ALL) NOPASSWD:ALL' | sudo tee /etc/sudoers.d/user